Colored pencil art intrigues you. You want to try it.

 You can also add larger pads of paper.
 Or smaller, whatever is your preference.

-A Prismacolor Colorless Blender is also a handy tool to have.
+A colorless blender is also a handy tool to have.
 A colorless blender is essentially a colored pencil without pigment.
 It’s made with the same wax binder the colored pencils are and it’s used to blend colors.
 Use it just like a regular colored pencil to blend without adding additional color.

 Get a good, low cost electric sharpener instead of a hand-held sharpener.
 They’re usually available starting at around $30.